6 First Avenue

 Keep Newnan Beautiful (KNB) is an affiliate of Keep America Beautiful and a local affiliate of Keep Georgia Beautiful.
 We are a non-profit organization that is working to inspire and educate individuals and our community towards greater environmental stewardship.

-KNB 2014 Board Members: Tom Barron, Jack Homer, Connie Posey, Pamela Prange, Joan Crawford, Wendi Oldham, Leah Sumner, Michael Strickland, Tom Lukens, Jolene Robichaux and Matthew Bailey
+KNB 2015 Board Members: Tom Barron, Jack Homer, Connie Posey, Pamela Prange, Joan Crawford, Wendi Oldham, Leah Sumner, Michael Strickland, Tom Lukens, Linda Davis, and Matthew Bailey

-In January 2014 the City of Newnan had 8740 active sanitation customers of which 3176 participated in recycling.
-628.40 tons of trash and 79.91 tons of recyclables were collected during the month of January.
+In July 2015 the City of Newnan had 9334 active sanitation customers of which 3215 participated in recycling.
+896.20 tons of mixed solid waste and 89.85 tons of recyclables were collected during the month of July.

 Have a friend or neighbor in the city who doesn't recycle?
 Curbside is easy!